Terms of use of the Orphadata website and General Data Protection Regulation (GDPR)

 • providing that these links are not used for commercial or advertisement purposes without prior written consent from Orphanet

-• providing that the name of the site (Orphanet), or an equivalent description of the portal, is clearly indicated on the link or next to it.
+• providing that the correct citation (see above), is clearly indicated on the link or next to it.

 This authorisation does not apply to websites publishing information of an illegal nature, be it violent, polemic, pornographic, racist, or bearing prejudice to the sensitivity of the majority.